Objections to Utilitarianism and Responses

 3. Public health experts recommend maintaining social distance of 6 feet or more from silly hypothetical cases at all times, lest they infect your understanding of what utilitarianism actually calls for in practice.
 If closer contact is required, protect yourself and others by first reading up on the utilitarian case for respecting commonsense norms, explained in Chapter 6. ↩︎

 4. As further explained in our article on the rights objection, standard “counterexamples” to utilitarianism invite us to imagine that a typically-disastrous class of action (such as killing an innocent person) just so happens, in this special case, to produce the best outcome.
 But the agent in the imagined case generally has no good basis for discounting the typical risk of disaster.
 So it would be unacceptably risky for them to perform the typically-disastrous act.
 We maximize expected value by avoiding such risks.
-For all practical purposes, utilitarianism recommends that we should refrain from rights-violating behaviors.
+For all practical purposes, utilitarianism recommends that we refrain from rights-violating behaviors.
 This constitutes a generalizable defense of utilitarianism against a wide range of alleged counterexamples. ↩︎

 5. Hare, C. (2016).
 Should We Wish Well to All?
 Philosophical Review, 125(4): 451–472, pp. 454–455.
 See also the discussion in our Chapter 3: Arguments for Utilitarianism↩︎